fieldofnodes/QuEST_jl/README.md

 ## Documentation

-We refer to QuEST for the documentation of all functions and types.

 In Julia:
 * The module `QuEST_jl.QuEST`*xx* contains all functions (`createQureg()` and whatnot)
 * The module `QuEST_jl.QuEST`*xx*`.QuEST_Types` contains all types (`Qureg` and whatnot)

+We refer to QuEST for the documentation of all functions and types.

+### Difference from documented QuEST behavior

+* `measureWithStats()`: instead of taking a reference to the probability, the Julia function returns a tuple (outcome,probability)

+### Julia-extensions to the QuEST interface

+* Type `QuEST𝑥𝑦.QubitIdx` (exported): The element-type for arrays of qubits (a C-integer type)

 ## Version History